PhD by publication or published works - how is it different from a traditional PhD by research?

 Found this blogpost helpful?

 If you found this blogpost helpful and like the way I explain things, how about letting me join you on your PhD journey?
 I’d love to support you!
 Get started by signing up for my free weekly emails, in which I share all manner of tips and tricks to help you navigate the messy and the magical of PhD life.
-Sign up using this link and grab these free planners to help you get super organised from the outset.
+Sign up using this link.